 Prompt replacement of a faulty coolant expansion tank will save potentially expensive consequences of engine overheating.
 A Natrad technician can diagnose the source of the cooling problem and recommend the best solution.

-How much coolant should be in the coolant expansion tank?
+- How much coolant should be in the coolant overflow tank?

 A Natrad specialist can help you to find the right coolant for your vehicle.
 If you think you have a coolant leak, have your vehicle checked by a technician to determine the cause of the leak.

-What happens if I overfill the coolant expansion tank?
+- What happens if I overfill the radiator expansion tank?

 If the coolant level is just a bit too high, the excess will be gradually lost through evaporation.
-If the coolant expansion reservoir tank is very over-full, it will overflow through the reservoir overflow tube when the engine heats up.
+If the coolant expansion reservoir tank is too full, it will overflow through the reservoir overflow tube when the engine heats up.
 Once the level drops enough, it will still be high but will no longer overflow.